 Get a taste of Rwanda’s rural development while you trek along the Virungas and marvel at awesome views.
-Explore Volcanoes National Park, camp in an unexpected English garden, challenge cowboys to athletic contests … and reach the starting point of the Congo Nile Trail.
+Explore Volcanoes National Park, camp in an unexpected English garden, and reach the starting point of the Congo Nile Trail.

 • behold the georgeous Twin Lakes of Rwanda